countable-web/open-source-corporation/hr/TRELLO.md

 # Trello

 We use Trello for project management, as it's simple to set up access to the appropriate boards by partners and clients.
-See the next section for an explanation of our Trello board conventions.
+A Trello board consists of a set of Cards (tasks) in the following columns.

-### Trello Board Headers
+### Trello Board Columns

 #### Deferred
 this column stores requested cards that have been reviewed by the consultant but can't be worked on for some reason.
 Usually  the card is unclear or conflicts somehow.